flowscripter/dynamic-cli-framework/README.md

 `myNetworkApp --connect`

+These defaults can then be overridden on the command line:

+`myNetworkApp --connect --address.host=192.168.1.1`

 ##### Environment Variables

-Values are also sourced from environment variable values using a variable naming scheme defined by either custom `Argument.configurationKey` values or using a default naming scheme.
+Default values are also sourced from environment variable values.
 Any values set by environment variables will override those sourced from a configuration file.
+Any values set on the command line override environment variable and configuration file values.

 The optional `Argument.configurationKey` value is a configuration key to use for the argument.
 It must consist of alphanumeric non-whitespace uppercase ASCII or